Commodity Markets - Machine Learning Model and Analytics

 Time Series Pricing Model - Urea Predictive Model

-Hanumayamma Machine Learning Platform continuously analyzes macroeconomic parameters, key commercial market indicators, demand & supply economics, Weather, Climate Change, and other market moving indicators to predict the forecasting of Urea prices so as to improve profit maximization to small farmers.
-Please click request demo to talk to our sales and data science teams.
+Hanumayamma Machine Learning Platform constantly examines macroeconomic factors, major business market indicators, demand & supply dynamics, Weather, Climate Change, and other market influencing indicators to anticipate the trends of Urea prices and help small farmers increase their profits.
+Please click request demo to speak with our sales and data science teams.

 request a demo